emmvi/LearningManagementSystem/README.md

 <div>A student can:
 <li> Access the courses they are enrolled in.</li>
-<li> Read/Download all the different contents of a course like Syllabus, Announcements, Assignments etc. </li>
+<li> Read/Download all the different contents of a course(that they are enrolled in) like Syllabus, Announcements, Assignments etc. </li>
-<li> AUpload files to the dropbox of a particular course.</li>
+<li> Upload files to the dropbox of a particular course(that they are enrolled in).</li>
 </div>
 <br>

 <div>A teacher can:
 <li> Access the courses they are teaching.</li>
-<li> Read/Download and Upload all the different contents of a course like Syllabus, Announcements, Assignments etc. </li>
+<li> Read/Download and Upload all the different contents of a course(that they are teaching) like Syllabus, Announcements, Assignments etc. </li>
 </div>
 <br>